larsks/python-siggen/README.md

     >>> from pyo import *
     >>> s = Server(ichnls=1).boot()

+### Event loop locking up

+I ran into a problem on my Raspberry Pi in which the PYO event loop would lock up and stop all event processing.
+This appears to be related to combined size of the wave tables.
+With the default PYO table size of 8192 samples, PYO would lock up if there was more than a single table.

+Reducing the number of samples to 1024 allowed things to work.

+### Configuring input/output devices

 If you want to specify explicit input or output devices, you must do this *before* calling the `boot()` method.
 For example: